14shivangi/s3-cross-account-access/README.md

 - Principal: Account B root user
 - Action: s3:ListBucket (bucket-level access)
 - Resource: arn:aws:s3:::mybucketforss3
-How to Apply This Policy
+# How to Apply This Policy
 1. Open AWS Management Console.
 2. Navigate to S3 and select the bucket 'mybucketforss3'.
 3. Go to the Permissions tab.
 4. Open Bucket Policy editor.
 5. Paste the above JSON policy and Save.
 Testing Access (From Account B)
-List Bucket:
+# List Bucket:
 aws s3 ls s3://mybucketforss3
-Download Object:
+# Download Object:
 aws s3 cp "s3://mybucketforss3/example.jpg" "./"
-Upload Object:
+# Upload Object:
 aws s3 cp "./newfile.txt" "s3://mybucketforss3/newfile.txt"
-Notes
+Note:
 - Ensure AWS CLI is configured in Account B with the correct credentials.
 - This policy applies only to the specified bucket 'mybucketforss3'.
 - Access is granted to the root user of Account B (can be scoped to specific IAM roles/users if needed).